ishomayo/CMSC-123-Laboratory-1/README.md

 To edit the source folders for every ImageIcon, follow these instructions:
   1. Find the source folder in your project directory where the source code for the application is stored (find the folder named **src**).
-  2. For every ImageIcon, select appropriate file directory for respective buttons (such as **trainButton.png** for the ImageIcon for the train button, etc.).
+  2. For every ImageIcon, select appropriate file directory for respective buttons (such as **trainButton.png** for the ImageIcon of the train button, etc.).
   3. The following buttons have their respective files in the `src` folder:\
      a.
 Compress Button: compressButton.png\
      b.
 Open Compressed Button: openCompressed.png\